makepluscode/docker-yocto-kirkstone-nuc/tools/updater/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The Hawkbit server implementation provides a complete, working OTA update solution that integrates seamlessly with the existing C++ client code.
-It follows the Hawkbit protocol specification and provides all necessary endpoints for device updates, feedback, and bundle management.
+The updater server implementation provides a complete, working OTA update solution that integrates seamlessly with the existing C++ client code.
+It follows the updater protocol specification and provides all necessary endpoints for device updates, feedback, and bundle management.